EVALUATE YOUR CHANCES OF IMMIGRATING TO DENMARK

 Our immigration lawyer in Denmark can provide adequate assistance during all of these steps, as well as detailed information about the Danish healthcare system, the insurance options and many other practical matters that are taken care of post-arrival (housing, opening a bank account, kindergarten or schools for children, information about foreign driving licenses and others).

-Learning Danish is an important step after arrival and it is the basis for integration and, later on, obtaining Danish citizenship in the country for those interested in doing so.
+Learning Danish is an important step after moving to Copenhagen or another city.
+It is the basis for integration and, later on, obtaining Danish citizenship in the country for those interested in doing so.
 There are many options for foreign nationals who want to immigrate to Denmark, as language schools offer day and evening courses.

 A special note to the biometric requirements is that they include a facial photo as well as the fingerprints.
 These are to be recorded no later than 14 days after submitting the application.
 Our immigration lawyer in Denmark can provide more details as to where the recordings actually take place.